Valuation multiples and guideline public company method

-Estimation of business value by comparison to similar companies in your industry sector is at the heart of the market approach.
-Many business appraisal experts and business people believe that business value can only be established by market participants – buyers and sellers of business ownership interests.
+Estimation of business value by comparison to similar companies in your industry sector forms the foundation of the market approach.
+Importantly, many business appraisal experts and business people believe that business value can only be established by market participants – buyers and sellers of business ownership interests.

-Valuation multiples are the tools you have to do such comparisons.
+Valuation multiples represent the tools you can use to do such comparisons.
 The multiples are ratios that relate business value to some measure of the company’s financial performance.
-Typical valuation multiples used in business appraisals are:
+Take a look at the typical valuation multiples you can use in business appraisal:

 - Enterprise value (EV) to gross revenue or net sales.